Isabella Maserejian

 Psychotherapist for Adolescents and Adults

-In addition to her strong foundation in mental health counseling through her training at New York University, Isabella holds a Bachelor’s degree in Psychology from Boston University, where she gained experience in both research and direct care within academic and community-based settings.
+In addition to her Master's degree in Mental Health Counseling from New York University, Isabella holds a Bachelor's degree in Psychology from Boston University, where she gained experience in both research and direct care within academic and community-based settings.